bioinfo-pf-curie/ChIP-seq/docs/usage.md

 - `--geneBed` - Path to gene bed file
 - `--effGenomeSize` - Effective genome size.
 Mandatory for peak calling and deeptools usage.
 - `--blacklist` - Path to black list genome file defined by ENCODE
-- `--saveAlignedIntermediates` - Save the BAM files from the Aligment step  - not done by default

 ### `--spike`